Frederick Grant Dunn: The "Modern Dillinger" and the FBI

 Dunn was imprisoned in Leavenworth federal penitentiary in Kansas and spent a decade there until his parole in November 1952.
 Within seven months, an arrest warrant was issued for a parole violation.
 He was found living in Kansas City in January 1954 and arrested on a weapons charge.
 He was brought back to Leavenworth to complete his sentence.
 Dunn was finally released on August 16, 1957.

 He was accused of burglarizing a store in Westphalia, Iowa, but no charges were brought against him.
 He was, however, arrested in Russell, Kansas on November 21 in connection with another burglary in nearby Palco.
 He was indicted on that charge six days later and transferred to the county lockup in Lincoln.
 While awaiting trial for the burglary of a grocery store in Sylvan Grove, he escaped from custody on January 11, 1958.

 The FBI put out an arrest warrant charging him with "unlawful flight to escape prosecution" five days later and, on July 29, officially added him to the FBI Top Most Wanted.
 Their investigation soon ran cold, however, Dunn seemingly having disappeared.
 It was presumed by authorities that he had fled the state after his escape.

-On September 7, 1959, his skeletal remains were found near Ellsworth and confirmed by a post-mortum examination two weeks later.
+On September 7, 1959, his skeletal remains were found near Ellsworth and confirmed by a post-mortem examination two weeks later.
 With Dunn not having left Kansas after all, there was some speculation that he had committed suicide, but the cause of death was ultimately ruled as murder.